120 Yale Law Journal 539 (2010)

 Date of Authorship for this Version

 Resnik, Judith, "Reading Reinhardt: The Work of Constructing Legal Virtue (Exempla Iustitiae)" (2010).
 Faculty Scholarship Series.
-Paper 3854.
+3854.